Quantum query complexity of symmetric oracle problems: Quantum learning from oracles

 \section{Quantum learning from oracles}

 A quantum or classical oracle problem is described by a set of hidden information $Y$, a function $f: Y \to X$ (the function to learn or compute), and a representation of $Y$ as operations on inputs of some kind (which determines the oracles).
 Classically such a representation consists of a set of inputs $\Omega$ and an assignment taking each $y \in Y$ to a permutation of $\Omega$, i.e. a map $\pi: Y \to \Sym(\Omega)$.
 A {\it classical oracle problem} is specified by a tuple $(Y, \Omega, \pi, f)$.
 A classical computer has access to $\pi(y)$ for some unknown $y \in Y$ by spending one query to input $\omega \in \Omega$ to learn $\pi(y) \cdot \omega$.
 The goal is to determine $f(y)$ with a high degree of certainty with as few queries as possible.
 More concretely, we measure the efficacy of an algorithm by its average case success probability, namely the probability of correctly outputting $f(y)$ supposing the hidden information $y$ is sampled uniformly from $Y$.
-By our previous remarks, this is the same as the worst-case success probability. \\
+For the highly symmetric problems considered in this paper, this is the same as the worst-case success probability, as explained below. \\

 The quantum representation of oracles is described by a Hilbert space $V$ and an assignment taking each $y \in Y$ to a unitary operator of $V$, in other words a map $\pi: Y \to U(V)$.
 Thus a {\it quantum oracle problem} is specified by a tuple $(Y, V, \pi, f)$.
 The quantum computer spends one query to input a state $|\psi \rangle \in V$ to $\pi(y)$ to acquire the state $\pi(y) |\psi \rangle$; the goal is to produce a state and measurement scheme which outputs the value $f(y)$. \\